How to protect yourself against deepfake scams in video calls

 It’s unlikely for your real boss to set up a meeting via a platform you never use for work.
 And if they do, they must have a good reason!
 Don’t be afraid to stand up to suspicious activity.

 Using company software means better control over the data and compliance with privacy regulations.
-Even better — if you run it on-premises!
+Even better — if you run it on premise!
 Should an incident happen, the company IT team can run an audit to retrieve the relevant data and investigate.

 Ensure secure access to your videoconferencing platform with settings like 2FA, strong passwords, data encryption, activity monitoring, and login restrictions.
 This applies to your personal settings and administrative controls.